Youth Peer & Outreach

 and in partnership with Schools Plus, Outreach became a reality with Youth Peer

-now able to serve additional communities: New Waterford, Glace Bay and Northside.
+serving additional communities: New Waterford, Glace Bay and Northside.

 Socializing with university and high school mentors, staff, and other youth is a big part of the learning process for clients.
 Young people want to come back because they know they are welcomed and accepted unconditionally as “part of the family.”